fixing Navigation & increasing Revenue

 Conducted User Interviews

 User tested current users to see how they felt about the navigation.
-Used AI synthesize information.
+Used AI to synthesize information.

 Rapid Iterations